5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 In order to re-enable and use ACPI CPU Power Management on macOS Ventura, you need:

 - My latest OpenCore EFI folder [release](https://github.com/5T33Z0/Lenovo-T530-Hackintosh-OpenCore/releases)
-- A BIOS where CFG lock can be disabled so the **MSR 0x2E** are **unlocked**.
-This is mandatory since the `AppleCpuPmCfgLock` Quirk doesn't seem to work on all systems when injecting the required kexts into macOS Ventura, causing kernel panics (as discussed [here](https://github.com/5T33Z0/Lenovo-T530-Hackintosh-OpenCore/issues/31#issuecomment-1368409836)).
-So flashing a custom BIOS is mandatory if your BIOS doesn't provide an option to disable CFG lock – otherwise you have to [**force-enable XCPM**](https://github.com/5T33Z0/Lenovo-T530-Hackintosh-OpenCore/tree/main/ACPI/Enable_XCPM) instead.
-Since I am using 1vyrain, CFG lock is already disabled in the firmware so I don't require `AppleCpuPmCfgLock` to boot.
+- A BIOS where the **MSR 0x2E** Register is **unlocked** so CFG Lock is disabled.
+This is mandatory since the `AppleCpuPmCfgLock` Quirk doesn't work when injecting the required kexts ACPI CPU Power Managemenz into macOS Ventura, causing kernel panics (as discussed [here](https://github.com/5T33Z0/Lenovo-T530-Hackintosh-OpenCore/issues/31#issuecomment-1368409836)).
+So flashing a custom BIOS is mandatory if your BIOS doesn't provide an option to disable CFG Lock – otherwise you have to [**force-enable XCPM**](https://github.com/5T33Z0/Lenovo-T530-Hackintosh-OpenCore/tree/main/ACPI/Enable_XCPM) instead.
+Since I am using 1vyrain, CFG Lock is already disabled in the firmware so I don't require `AppleCpuPmCfgLock` to boot.
 - Add [Kexts from OpenCore Legacy Patcher](https://github.com/dortania/OpenCore-Legacy-Patcher/tree/main/payloads/Kexts/Misc):
 	- `AppleIntelCPUPowerManagement.kext` (set `MinKernel` to 22.0.0)
 	- `AppleIntelCPUPowerManagementClient.kext` (set `MinKernel` to 22.0.0)